cannaseedus-bot/AGL/README.md

 AGL is symbolic code for AI, not humans.
 ---

-That line hits **exactly** the right frequency for what AGL *is*.
-It’s clean, mathematical, ego‑free, and it communicates the entire paradigm shift in one breath.

-Let me give you a few polished, brand‑ready variants you can use across:

-- npm description
-- GitHub README header
-- website hero section
-- social banners
-- the visual editor splash screen

-Each one keeps your core idea intact.

 ---

-# 🔥 **Your original line (perfect as-is)**
-**AGL — a symbolic language where one glyph can be an entire app, and AI does the typing.**
+# 🔥 **AGL — a symbolic language where one glyph can be an entire app, and AI does the typing.**

-This is already a killer tagline.
-It’s the “TensorFlow for symbolic software” moment.

 ---